Lirongxuan1/GameBoss/README.md

 # GameBoss
-You are the boss of a boss in an MMORPG.
+You are a raid boss in an MMORPG.

 The party before you is disorganized and toxic, so all their tanks rage quit.
 The remaining players consist of two types, healers and damage dealers.